openwms/org.openwms/README.md

 # Current state of development

 All components are currently under development.
-From an technical point of view they are moved from OSGi towards a microservice architecture with Spring Boot and Netflix OSS components.
+From an technical point of view they were moved from OSGi bundles towards a more business oriented architecture with Spring Boot and Netflix OSS components.

+# Current Architecture

+Instead of applying a technical layered architecture the current architecture focus on business components.
+Functionality with a high degree of cohesion is kept together within a deployable software component.
+Each component has it's own development lifecycle with a coordinated API evolution and an isolated data store.
+The following sketch shows all currently existing as well as planned components of the OpenWMS.org system together with all potential surrounding systems.

+![Architecture][1]

 # What kind of service architecture did we already have in the past?